ANU-CHEEKI-BREEKI/com.anupackages.debugconsole/README.md

 ## How to use

-Sypported parameter types and some syntax flexibility:
+Supported parameter types and some syntax flexibility:
 - `string`
   - surround with `"` or `'`
 - `bool` (non case sensitive)